Music (MUS)

 1 Unit (LBE 48-54)

-This course is a collegiate choral ensemble that rehearses and performs choral music from a range of musical styles, centered on traditional literature from the Renaissance though Twentieth Century, and also including multi-cultural folk songs and select arrangements from Music Theater and Contemporary songs.
+This course is an auditioned collegiate choral ensemble that rehearses and performs choral music from a range of musical styles, including traditional literature from the Renaissance though Post-Modern style periods, as well as multi-cultural folk songs and select arrangements from Music Theater and Contemporary songs.
 The choir performs each semester, both on and off campus, including providing opportunities for solo and small ensemble singing.

 Prerequisite: Demonstrate singing proficiency by audition and/or interview.